 The forum post was deleted for some reason shortly after I made it.
 Anyone know why freedom of speech has died on the Warrior forum?
 (Answers on a postcard.)

 Never let it be said that I Won’t shout out BS products or what I believe is bad customer service/relations/treatment!

-    My advice, check out the free trial on this Market Samurai alternative that will keep track of an infinite amount of keywords on your site for a lot less money while doing a lot of other stuff that Market Samurai cannot.
+My advice, check out the free trial on THIS Market Samurai alternative that will keep track of an infinite amount of keywords on one site for free and for unlimited sites if you make the one time payment later.

 My Thoughts and Observations

 I have seen it said that Google may penalize corrective action (self incrimination) on posts such as this one the Google SEO trap and this one on the Google rank-modifying spammers patent.
 While neither of these point directly to using Google’s upcoming(?) disavow link feature there may be a reason why this tool is being made available that many may not have thought of: To catch sudden mass link removal when an SEO goes too far in his link building efforts.